 Only recently has Apple's HomeKit platform and Home app started to make sense as a credible Alexa and Google Home alternative.

-With software updates to the iPhone, Mac, HomePod and Apple TV due this fall, HomeKit gains crucial features like AI-powered person detection with security cameras and video doorbells, and more integration with Siri on the HomePod (which will announce who is at the door when the bell is rung).
+With recent software updates to the iPhone, Mac, HomePod and Apple TV, the HomeKit gained crucial features like AI-powered person detection with security cameras and video doorbells, and more integration with Siri on the HomePod (which announces who is at the door when the bell is rung).

 This presents the perfect opportunity for Apple to reignite its HomePod ambitions.
-A smaller, cheaper model designed to compete directly with the Amazon Echo or Echo Studio (which is currently reduced from $230 to $170) could help Apple gain much-needed market share in the smart home space.
+A smaller, cheaper model designed to compete directly with the Amazon Echo (4th Gen) or equally new Nest Audio by Google.

 While Apple will of course focus on premium sound quality to match the rest of the brand's luxury status, we think a smarter Siri is more important at the sub-$200 end of the market.
-Siri needs to take command of the smart home in the same way Alexa and the Google Assistant do, while also integrating flawlessly with all of Apple's other devices.
+Siri needs to take command of the smart home in the same way Alexa and the Google Assistant do, while also integrating flawlessly with all of Apple's other devices, and those from third parties via HomeKit.

 A smart way to create stereo pairs or even surround sound by syncing multiple HomePod Minis together would be a welcome feature, and so too would a battery to enable portability, although we suspect this will be unlikely, at least for the first generation.